Siambabon/internet-security-analysis/README.md

 ## 🎓 Learning Outcomes

-Through this project, I strengthened my ability to:
+Through completing this project, I developed a stronger understanding of:

 - Explain internet communication from a cybersecurity perspective
 - Identify common attack surfaces